 Comparisons of freedom from biochemical failure (bFFF) following prostatectomy is complicated by the use of variable definitions of biochemical failure, as well as differences in duration of follow-up, pathological tumor staging, and other patient and/or study characteristics.
-When studies were limited to those with sufficient follow-up to report 3-year or longer-term estimates, findings were similar across surgical approaches (see Figure ES2 below).
+When studies were limited to those with sufficient follow-up to report 3-year or longer-term estimates, findings were similar across surgical approaches (see Figure ES2 on the following page).